Harm reduction is a set of practical strategies and ideas aimed at reducing the harms from using drugs. Harms include but are not limited to:

 Reduce and prevent blood borne virus (Hepatitis C, Hepatitis B and HIV) transmission

-Reduce injecting site infections and treat injecting wounds
+Reduce injection site infections and treat injection wounds

 Reduce hospital admissions related to ulcerated wounds

 Reduce drug related deaths and near fatal overdose

 The specialist nurses undertake assessments of individuals’ risk, advise on safer injecting techniques, discuss alternatives to injecting, provide overdose awareness training to staff and clients and provide naloxone.
 They also provide screening for sexually transmitted infection and pregnancy testing, emergency hormonal contraception, hepatitis B vaccination, antibiotic prescribing and assessment for hepatitis C treatment.